PUF for the Commons: Enhancing Embedded Security on the OS Level: PUF Design for the RIOT OS

 \paragraph{System Reset} RIOT provides a \texttt{reset\_handler}, which is the start point after every system reset.
 A default startup routine follows four steps. \one The data section is loaded from flash to RAM. \two~The \textit{.bss} (block starting symbol) section (used for uninitialized data) is set to zero. \three The MCU and board specific components are initialized. \four The OS kernel is loaded and \five \texttt{auto\_init} initializes modules prior to starting applications.We perform our PUF initialization prior to step \one, to obtain a pristine response of uninitialized memory.

 \paragraph{Linker Attributes and Erasure} To prevent PUF outputs from erasure by the subsequent startup routine, a \textit{.noinit} section in the linker script of every supported CPU architecture defines a PUF attribute with which we declare variables used to store the PUF seeds and keys.
-Seeds are consumed during \texttt{auto\_init} to initialize (CS)PRNGs and further processed for the case of a future soft-reset (see~\autoref{sec:integ_softreset}).
-Keys can be utilized by the initialization of consuming modules (\eg encrypted storages) and are erased by the end of \texttt{auto\_init}.
-Hence, they do not sustain a soft-reset and require a real power-off cycle to be re-generated.
+Seeds and the key are consumed during \texttt{auto\_init} and unavailable by the end of the initialization (see \autoref{sec:ineg_access}).

 \paragraph{Startup Delay} PUF execution adds a delay (see~\autoref{sec:eval_time}) to the system startup, which is primarily introduced by resource intensive crypto-operations on constrained devices~\cite{kblsw-pscli-21}.
 If available, crypto-accelerators can reduce that time.
 When operated in software, the execution may degrade due to the early PUF execution on perhaps uninitialized system clocks, prior to MCU initialization.
 An interface that allows conditional PUF execution during the next reset can mitigate this affect in the future.